Working in open-space, a challenge and a way of life.

 Nowadays, this is all the easier as many employees use laptops or tablets on a daily basis and are therefore highly mobile.

-Set up in a quiet place, ideally designed for this purpose.
-More and more companies are offering dedicated spaces to meet the need for peace and quiet on the part of employees.
-This is the case of rest rooms for napping, meeting rooms, brainstorming rooms, phone boxes etc. In these places, you will be much more comfortable to perform your tasks and concentrate.
+Set up in a quiet area, ideally designed for this purpose.
+More and more companies are offering dedicated spaces for this purpose to meet employees' need for peace and quiet.
+This is the case of rest rooms made for napping, meeting rooms, brainstorming rooms, phone boxes etc. In these places, you will be much more comfortable to perform your tasks and concentrate.
 If your company does not offer such places, you can also isolate yourself in the office of an absent colleague who has a personal office or in an unused meeting room.
-But be careful not to make isolation a habit: your colleagues might end up thinking you're running away from them!
+But be careful not to make isolation a habit: your colleagues might end up thinking you are running away from them!

 Propose acoustic insulation solutions